metagenom/Python_Coding_Standards/README.md

     Namespaces are one honking great idea -- let's do more of those!

 ### Python 2 vs 3
 All new software shall be written to support Python3 only as Python2 is now considered legacy.
 The Python3 baseline is version **3.4** for all new software.
-Legacy software may be maintained at its current version or ported to Python3 at management's discresion.
+Legacy software may be maintained at its current version or ported to Python 3.4 at management's discresion.

 ### Style Guides
 In general follow [PEP8](https://www.python.org/dev/peps/pep-0008/) and the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html) (which is superset of PEP8). **Read These!** **Follow These!**

 #### Style Guide Exceptions
-The following are practice we follow which are exceptions to the above style guides:
+The following are practices we follow which are exceptions to the above style guides:

 - **Shebang**
-	- Shebangs should be in the format  ```#!/usr/bin/env python3``` not ```#!/usr/bin/python3``` as many system's CPython interpreter is found in a different location than ***/usr/bin/***
+	- Shebangs should be in the format  ```#!/usr/bin/env python3``` not ```#!/usr/bin/python3``` as many system's CPython interpreters may be found in a different locations than ***/usr/bin/***

 ### File Header Docstring
 All files should contain a file header docstring directly below the shebang in the format below:

 ```
 #!/usr/bin/env python